opf/openproject/docs/release-notes/12-4-0/README.md

 #### Contributions
 A big thanks to community members for reporting bugs and helping us identifying and providing fixes.

-Special thanks for reporting and finding bugs go to
+A gigantic thank you goes out to Sven Kunze for developing the self-tagging feature and the bulk edit option for the subject field.

-Sven Kunze, Artur Neumann, Noel Lublovary, Hein Stefans
+Special thanks for reporting and finding bugs also go to Artur Neumann, Noel Lublovary, Hein Stefans.